 What does this mean?

-In essence, this means that a scenario was created and proven where a malicious hacker targets the electrical grid by focusing on PV-installations and succeeds in causing large scale (Nation-wide or even continental) power outages.
-If this attack is ever truly executed in the wild, it is expected to cost billions of euros and have a direct and severe impact on everybody’s lives.
+In essence, this means that a scenario was theorized and then proven where a malicious hacker targets the electrical grid by focusing on PV-installations and succeeds in causing large scale (Nation-wide or even continental) power outages.
+If this attack is ever truly executed in the wild, it is expected to cost billions of euros and have a direct and severe (sometimes fatal) impact on everybody’s lives.
+The impact of such an attack is most likely worse or at least comparable to what happened during the iberian peninsula blackout in 2025.

 Theoretical Concept